microsoft/snmalloc/README.md

 system can provide strongly aligned memory regions.
 If the system guarantees only page alignment, implement the second.
-The Pal is free to overallocate based on the platforms desire and snmalloc will find suitably aligned blocks inside the region.
+The Pal is free to overallocate based on the platforms desire and snmalloc will find suitably aligned blocks inside the region.  `reserve_aligned` should not commit memory as snmalloc will commit the range of memory it requires of what is returned.

 If the system provides strong alignment, implement the first to return memory at the desired alignment.
 If providing the first, then the `Pal` should also specify the minimum size block it can provide: